Monday, May 15th, Tuesday May 16th, Mass Begins at 7pm

 - This is the last large group lesson, teens receive Confirmation Certificate and a gift from Saint Bridget

 Only Confirmation Candidates and Sponsors will have reserved Seating.

 There is no reserved seating for families - feel free to come early to grab seats!

 FYI: About nine people fit in a row of pews and the Church Holds approximately 500 people.

 - There is a maximum of 50 Confirmands allowed at each Mass

 - If the date you prefer fills up you will have to ask someone to give up their spot for you.

 Sponsors and Confirmands should arrive for rehearsal at 5:30pm on the day of each Confirmation.

 - Lowcut necklines are inapropriate for this Mass.

-NOTE: The Bishop may need to sit during the anointing in which case Confirmands will have to kneel and bend forward to receive the sacrament.
-In this instance short dresses and low cut tops are especially inapropriate.
+NOTE: The presider may need to sit during the anointing in which case Confirmands will have to kneel and bend forward to receive the sacrament.
+In this instance, short dresses and low cut tops are inappropriate.
 We will not know if this will be the posture until the day of the sacrament so please dress appropriately.